OFCCP regulations: What federal contractors need to know

-- The Vietnam Era Veterans’ Readjustment Assistance Act of 1974.
-Federal contractors “shall take affirmative action to employ and advance in employment qualified special disabled veterans, veterans of the Vietnam era and any other veterans who served on active duty during a war or in a campaign or expedition for which a campaign badge has been authorized.”
-The VEVRAA applies only to certain Federal contractors with contracts of a certain size.
+- Vietnam Era Veterans’ Readjustment Assistance Act of 1974: Federal contractors shall take affirmative action to employ and advance in employment qualified veterans who served on active duty during a war or in a campaign or expedition for which a campaign badge has been authorized.

-- Americans with Disabilities Act of 1990 (the ADA).
-The OFCCP shares enforcement of the ADA with the EEOC.
-The ADA prohibits most private and government employers from discriminating against qualified individuals with disabilities with respect to hiring, firing, advancement and other terms and conditions of employment.
+- Americans with Disabilities Act of 1990 (ADA): The OFCCP shares enforcement of the ADA with the EEOC.
+The ADA prohibits most private and government employers from discriminating against qualified individuals with disabilities with respect to hiring, firing, advancement, and other terms and conditions of employment.

-Smaller Federal contractors, which may not have a dedicated EEO specialist on staff, can obtain information about how to comply with OFCCP regulations from the agency’s website.
-Contractors with fewer than 150 employees may also use an alternative method for establishing affirmative action program (AAP) job groups for the purpose of creating an AAP.
+Smaller federal contractors that may not have a dedicated EEO specialist on staff can obtain information about how to comply with OFCCP regulations from the agency’s website.
+Contractors with fewer than 150 employees may use an alternative method for establishing affirmative action program (AAP) job groups for the purpose of creating an AAP.